 I’ve picked each book for a different reason, and I’ve organized them below based on how I selected each one.

 Related Post You May Also Like:25 Enthralling Summer Books for Boys Ages 8-12

 Read Aloud Books That Connect With Something Familiar

-The Incorrigible Children of Ashton Place: Book II: The Hidden Gallery by Maryrose Wood.
+The Incorrigible Children of Ashton Place: Book II: The Hidden Gallery (Incorrigible Children of Ashton Place, 2) by Maryrose Wood.
 Of especially naughty children it is sometimes said, “They must have been raised by wolves.”
 And, the Incorrigible children actually were.

 But, thanks to the efforts of Miss Penelope Lumley, their plucky governess, Alexander, Beowulf, and Cassiopeia are much more like children than wolf pups now.
 They are accustomed to wearing clothes.
 They hardly ever howl at the moon.
 And for the most part, they resist the urge to chase squirrels up trees.

-We’ve read the first book in this series and none of us wanted to put it down!
+We’ve read The Incorrigible Children of Ashton Place: Book I: The Mysterious Howling (Incorrigible Children of Ashton Place, 1) and none of us wanted to put it down!
 So this choice was a no brainer!